TheMiningKing/ethereum-miner-bula/README.md

 ## Login

 Your username is `miner` and your password is `secret`.
-Assuming all went well, your rig is rigged to run on `192.168.2.9`.
+Assuming all went well, your rig is rigged to run somewhere on your local network`.

 E.g.,

 ```
-ssh miner@192.168.2.9
+ssh miner@192.168.1.5
 ```

 ## A BUG!